 Looking back, I’m not sure I would have changed anything.
 I did what I had to do, and have so many amazing stories as a result.

 I’ve also learned so much.
 I learned that the fashion industry is VERY uptight about this invitation/crashing thing.
 And I get it.
 Now, I follow the rules.
-I also learned that the fashion industry isn’t very forgiving.
+I’ve also learned that the fashion industry isn’t very forgiving.
 But it’s ok.
 Because of the industry’s seeming commitment to keeping people like us out, I’ve gotten to create my own thing.
 And as you know, I’m just getting started.

 And for all of you industry hopefuls, please know this: Fashion Week is fun, but it’s not that fun.
 As I was exiting a highly hyped party last night, I saw two kids standing outside.
-They asked, ‘It if fun in there’?
+They asked, ‘Is it fun in there’?
 The truth of the matter was that even though this party had all the elements of ‘fun’: snow on the ground, bright lights, celebs as far as the eye could see, and an unlimited liquor supply…it was not fun.
 The music was terrible, noone was dancing, and it was hot.
 A lot of times things look great from the outside, but once you get in, you think, “This is all there is?”
 It’s like pulling a curtain back and realizing the Wizard is a frail old man.

 Fashion shows are just that: fantasy and smoke & mirrors.
 It’s not real.
 Focus on and find what is.